m3o/blog.m3o.com/_posts/2020-12-23-the-backend-for-your-jamstack.md

 ---
 layout:	post
-title:	"Netlify for the Backend - Round 2: Reusable Micro Services"
+title:	"The backend for your jamstack"
 date:	2020-12-23 10:00:00
 ---
 <br>